 - Enhance the value of Canadian genomics technologies by de-risking and incentivizing follow-on investment from industry and other partners.

 - Foster mutually beneficial collaboration and knowledge exchange between Canadian academia and technology receptors.

-For examples of previously funded projects, see here: Funded GAPP Projects
+GAPP is open to projects across all sectors.
+For examples of previously funded projects, see Funded GAPP Projects

 Key Parameters of the Program:

-- Project term: 6 months minimum to 3 year maximum.
-A shorter or longer term will be considered, but only if a strong rationale is provided.
+- Project term: 2 – 3 years.
+Shorter or longer terms will be considered only if strong rationale is provided.

-- Project stage: small-scale proof-of-concept or pilot projects through to large-scale projects.
-Projects should not be in the discovery phase.
+- Project stage: Small-scale proof-of-concept / pilot projects through to large-scale projects will be accepted.
+Projects should not be in discovery phase.